KIT-Neuromorphic-Computing/ADAPT-pNC/README.md

 For evaluating the trained model, you can go to the `Evaluation.ipynb` notebook and change the parameters or model addresses based on your preference.

+### Hyperparameter tuning via MLFlow

+We have obtained the best possible values for data augmentation hyperparameters.
+The code exists in the `mlflow_exp_LearnableFilter.py` file.

 ## Examples
 Here are some example commands to run different parts of the project: